7 Rare Trees

 Emmenopterys henryi: a rare flowering

-Protected species native to southern China, the Emmenopterys henryi can reach heights of up to 45 m and live for several centuries in its native habitat.
+Protected species native to southern China, the Emmenopterys henryi can, in its native range, reach heights of 45 m and live for several centuries.
 Its rare flowering, on an equally rare specimen, is stunning but unpredictable, delighting enthusiasts.
-It comprises intensely fragrant cream-white tubular flowers that appear on the upper branches from June to August.
+It comprises intensely fragrant cream-white tubular flowers, appearing on the upper branches from June to August.
 This magnificent tree, with its spreading habit, features lovely dark, glossy foliage, with young shoots that are bronze-red, as well as grey, cracked bark.

 The Emmenopterys henryi thrives when planted in deep, rich, humus-bearing, cool, well-drained soil, in sunny or partially shaded locations, sheltered from cold or drying winds.
-Quite hardy, it can withstand temperatures down to -15 °C.
+Quite hardy, it withstands temperatures down to -15 °C.

 Emmenopterys henryi (Wikimedia)